- ENV E 324: Biological Processes (University of Alberta, Fall 2017/2018/2019)

-- CIV E 729: Advanced Topics in Environmental Engineering: Anaerobic Biotechnology (University of Alberta, Winter 2020)
+- CIV E 729: Advanced Topics in Environmental Engineering: Anaerobic Biotechnology (University of Alberta, Winter 2020/Fall 2020)

 A course that introduces graduate students to the fundamental and engineering aspects of anaerobic biotechnologies (conventional and emerging) for bioenergy and resource recovery from waste biomass and wastewater.